Overview

 Pope Tech Dashboard

-With Pope Tech Dashboard added to the left navigation bar in Canvas, faculty have easy access to this evaluation tool.
-While Western has utilized the Pope Tech page scan tool for some time, the Dashboard allows faculty to scan all content pages in each course in one pass.
+With Pope Tech’s Accessibility Dashboard added to the left navigation bar in Canvas, faculty have easy access to this evaluation tool.
+While Western has utilized the Pope Tech page scan tool (a.k.a., Accessibility Guide) for some time, the Dashboard allows faculty to scan all content pages in each course in one pass.
 It presents detailed results of alerts and errors and then guides you in correcting those accessibility issues.
 These issues are sorted into Errors (the most important elements to fix) and Alerts (potential problems to check).
-While Pope Tech can locate and help you fix most issues, it is still important to understand the basics to know what you’re fixing.
+While Pope Tech can locate and help you fix most issues, it is still important to understand the basics to know what you are fixing–and to potentially learn how to build accessible content moving forward.

 Accessibility Basics